cenidetiot/OCB.jsLibrary/README.md

 ```
 ## Basic Usage

-### Configuration to the connection with the Context Broker.
+### Configuration to the connection with the ContextBroker.

 ```
  cb.config(urlContextBroker, port, version);